Step 5. Configuring Object Storage Repositories

 Before you add an object storage repository, check limitations.
 To learn about limitations for different storage repositories, see Considerations and Limitations in the Veeam Backup & Replication User Guide.

 To add an object storage repository to the Veeam Backup & Replication infrastructure, do the following:

 - Open the Backup Infrastructure view.
-In the inventory pane right-click the Backup Repositories node and select Add Backup Repository.
+In the inventory pane, right-click the Backup Repositories node and select Add Backup Repository.
 In the Add Backup Repository dialog, select Object Storage.
-Then select the necessary type of object storage repository: S3 compatible, Amazon S3, Microsoft Azure Blob or IBM Cloud.

-- At the Name step of the wizard, specify a name and description for the object storage repository.
+- At the Name step of the wizard, specify the name and description for the object storage repository.